A Numerical Verification Framework for Differential Privacy in Estimation: Differential Privacy Test Framework

 \subsubsection{\texttt{ HypothesisTest} module.}

-The hypothesis test module aims to verify Equation~\ref{equ:event} in a data-driven fashion for a fixed $E^*$.
-Given a sequence of $n$ statistically-independent trials, the \textit{ocurrence} or \textit{non-occurrence} of $\mathcal{M}(\mathrm{y}_{0:T}^i) \in E$ is a Bernouilli sequence and the number of occurrences in $n$ trials is distributed as a Binomial.
+The hypothesis test module aims to verify {$(\epsilon$,$d$-adj$)$ privacy} in a data-driven fashion for a fixed $E^*$.
+Given a sequence of {$m$} statistically-independent trials, the \textit{ocurrence} or \textit{non-occurrence} of $\mathcal{M}(\mathrm{y}_{0:T}^i) \in E$ is a Bernouilli sequence and the number of occurrences in {$m$} trials is distributed as a Binomial.